The title of the post: “How to Create a Donor Profile: Ultimate Nonprofit Guide.”

 4. Familial Information

-But even if your organization doesn’t fall into one of these categories, knowing about a donor’s family can make your communications with your prospects more personal.
-Your prospects’ families are likely important to them, so you should show that your nonprofit also cares about them.
+But even if your organization doesn’t fall into one of these categories, knowing about a donor’s family can make your communications with them more personal.
+Supporters’ families are likely important to them, so you should show that your nonprofit also cares about them.

 Include the following familial data in your donor profiles: